 What gives you joy?
 What makes your heart dance?
-Perhaps you completely lose track of time as you enjoy the moments you spend with your family or friends, or you excitedly leap out of bed each morning eager to go to school…or…perhaps what you feel is the opposite of this, and each moment seems like a swamp through which you are forced to slog.
+Perhaps you completely lose track of time as you enjoy the moments you spend with your family, or you excitedly leap out of bed each morning eager to face the challenges of the workday…or…perhaps what you feel is the opposite of this, and each moment seems a morass through which you are forced to slog.
 As you look at your life, it is good to remember that Christ tells us, “I have come that they might have life, and that they may have it more abundantly” (John 10:10), and twice in His talk to His disciples on the night that he was betrayed He referred to the joy possible for Christians (see John 16:21–22, 24).
 As we worship God in the anaphora of the Divine Liturgy you will encounter many moments in which you can respond with pure joy to God and His work, and your daily life can be transformed by this joy.

 The anaphora—or “offering”—has been called the core of the Divine Liturgy; Fr.
 Lawrence Farley even says that in this long prayer we step “to the very threshold of the Kingdom.”
 The importance of this part of the Liturgy is highlighted in the clarion call of the deacon: “Let us stand aright!
 Let us stand with fear!
 Let us attend, that we may offer the Holy Oblation in peace.”
 This is a decisive moment, not only in the Divine Liturgy, but also in our lives.
 For example, after casting Lucifer from heaven the Archangel Michael summoned the faithful angels and proclaimed, “Let us attend!
 Let us stand aright before our Creator and not ponder that which is displeasing unto God!”
 The deacon gives us a similar challenge; as St. Nicholas Cabasilas says, “Let us stand firm on this profession of faith…lest we should be thrown off our balance by the persuasive arguments of heretics.”